Frequently Asked Questions

 Of course!
 I have done collaborations through Instagram previously and I’m open to more collaborations with people or companies that I admire and have an interest in.
 Contact me and we’ll can discuss it.

-Macramé books
+Macramé Books

-In my shop I sell the original English versions of Macramé and Macramé 2.
+In my shop I sell the original English versions of Macramé, Macramé 2 and Macramé Accessories.
 When you buy from me I sign and send your book with a personal message. :) However, you may very well find my book closer to you and save on shipping depending on where you live.
 My book can be found in most good book stores and of course on Amazon.
 Google is your friend here mate!

 My first book is great for beginners, if I may say so myself! ;) I have heard back from many people who have told me that this book got them started on their personal macramé journey.
 However, there is still lots of room for developing of skills, so even if you have some of the basics down I am sure you will find that this book is still great for gaining some more in-depth knowledge and inspiration!